Mc Pheeters Antique Militaria

 Home Page About Us Ordering Information Links

-19TH CENTURY BUCKSKIN TROUSERS – GREAT FRONTIER APPEARANCE IN VERY GOOD CONDITION: The kind of special items that are only found in very old collections, these three pairs of 19th Century Buckskin Trousers were acquired long ago and have been salted away in the same collection for decades.
+19TH CENTURY EMBROIDERED BUCKSKIN TROUSERS – WONDERFUL FRONTIER CLOTHING WITH A CLASSIC APPEARANCE IN VERY GOOD CONDITION: The kind of special items that are only found in very old collections, this pair of 19th Century Buckskin Embroidered Trousers were acquired long ago and have been salted away in the same collection for decades.

 The private or commercial manufacture of buckskin clothing such as coats, vests, and trousers dates back to the early years of our nation’s history, and although surprising to most collectors, the use of sewing machines to produce this clothing began commensurate with the introduction of those early time saving machines.
 In addition to the clothing made by family members for their personal use, and the clothing produced in small shops throughout the frontier, there were large firms in the eastern cities which were dedicated to meeting the large demand for buckskin clothing.
 Sales were brisk to frontiersmen, the immigrant trains headed west, and soldiers and officers alike in the army, for all of these consumers recognized the comfortable, durable and protective qualities of buckskin clothing.